yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 depanimageasync_operations.jpgtengahimage/attachment_files/xap97net/async_operations.jpgbelakangimage

-Asynchronous `write` operation can be implemented using a [Task|Task Execution over the Space], where the `Task` implementation include a write operation.
+Asynchronous `write` operation can be implemented using a depanlinkTasktengahlink./task-execution-over-the-space.htmlbelakanglink, where the `Task` implementation include a write operation.
 With this approach the `Task` is sent to the space and executed in an asynchronous manner.
 The write operation itself will be completed once both the primary and the backup will acknowledge the operation.
 This activity will be performed as a background activity from the client perspective.

 {% inittab async_operations|top %}